soos3d/ai-tg-translator-bot/README.md

    - Sends translated response as a reply to original message

 4. **Data Management**:
-   - Translations are cached for performance
+    - Translations are cached in memory for performance
-   - Historical data stored in SQLite database
+    - Translation mappings stored in local SQLite database
+    - User data and English messages stored in MongoDB (if configured)
+      - Includes user profiles, message metadata
+      - Stores both original and translated content
+      - Enables advanced analytics and reporting
    - Automatic cleanup of old entries

 ## Contributing